1299 β 1922 CE

 The Great Siege of Malta

-The morning sun rose over Malta's Grand Harbor on May 18, 1565, revealing an awesome and terrifying sight.
-The horizon was filled with hundreds of Ottoman ships...
+The morning sun rose over Malta's Grand Harbor on May 18, 1565, revealing a sight that stopped men cold.
+Hundreds of Ottoman ships filled the horizon, massive g...

 The Battle of Chaldiran: East Meets West

-The morning sun cast long shadows across the vast plain of Chaldiran in northwestern Persia.
-Sultan Selim I, known as "Selim the Grim," sat astride his war hors...
+The morning sun cast long shadows across the plain of Chaldiran in northwestern Persia.
+Sultan Selim I, known as "Selim the Grim," sat astride his war horse, su...

 The Last Caliph's Flight

-The bitter winter wind howled through the narrow streets of Constantinople as a small convoy of automobiles wound its way through the darkened city shortly afte...
+The bitter winter wind cut through the narrow streets of Constantinople as a small convoy of automobiles wound through the darkened city shortly after midnight....

 The Last Dance of the Janissaries

-The summer air hung heavy over Istanbul as the first rays of dawn crept across the Bosphorus.
-In the ancient quarters of the city, an ominous silence was broken...
+The summer air hung heavy over Istanbul as dawn crept across the Bosphorus.
+In the ancient quarters of the city, an ominous silence broke apart under the rhythm...

 The Siege of Baghdad: Fall of the Golden City

-The bitter winter wind howled across the plains of Mesopotamia as Sultan Suleiman the Magnificent stood atop a small hill, gazing at the distant walls of Baghda...
+The bitter winter wind cut across the plains of Mesopotamia as Sultan Suleiman the Magnificent stood atop a small hill, staring at the distant walls of Baghdad....

 The Slave Who Would Be Sultan

-The heavy wooden door creaked open, allowing a thin shaft of light to penetrate the perpetual gloom of the kafes β the "Golden Cage."
-Ibrahim, a pale and trembl...
+The heavy wooden door creaked open, and a thin shaft of light cut into the perpetual gloom of the kafes, the "Golden Cage."
+Ibrahim, pale and trembling, pressed...

 The Dance of Death: The Great Plague Strikes Istanbul

-The early morning fog rolled off the Bosphorus and into the crowded streets of Constantinople β now Istanbul β in the spring of 1466.
-Ali Pasha, the city's chie...
+The early morning fog rolled off the Bosphorus and into the crowded streets of Constantinople, now Istanbul, in the spring of 1466.
+Ali Pasha, the city's chief ...

 The Janissary Revolt of 1826

-The night of June 15, 1826, cast an ominous red glow over Istanbul's ancient streets.
-The crack of musket fire echoed through the narrow alleys as flames consum...
+The night of June 15, 1826, cast a red glow over Istanbul's ancient streets.
+Musket fire cracked through the narrow alleys as flames consumed the Janissary barr...

 The Siege of Malta: Islam and Christendom's Greatest Naval Battle